 Upper Trinity River Transportation and Stormwater Infrastructure Project

 Recent flood events in Texas have brought to the attention of the State the need for more comprehensive planning in urban areas.
-This is particularly important in the upstream portions of the Trinity watershed where urban growth and development is expected to continue and where unmanaged growth will have strongly negative consequences on downstream communities like Dallas and Fort Worth.
-The North Central Texas region has a distinct window of opportunity to proactively engage in comprehensive planning efforts that integrate its transportation, environmental and stormwater needs in order to address the health, safety, and welfare concerns of the region while helping local governments manage their growth and development in a cost effective manner.
+This is particularly important in the upstream portions of the Trinity River watershed where urban growth and development is expected to continue and where unmanaged growth will have strongly negative consequences on downstream communities like Dallas and Fort Worth.
+The North Central Texas region has a distinct window of opportunity to proactively engage in comprehensive planning efforts that integrate its transportation, environmental and stormwater needs to address the health, safety, and welfare concerns of the region while helping local governments manage their growth and development in a cost-effective manner.

-TWDB 2021 Executed Grant Agreement
+- TWDB 2021 Executed Grant Agreement

 Additional Documents

-The Technical Advisory Group was formed to provide input to the TSI Project team regarding policy, outreach, data, and challenges that communities face.
+The Technical Advisory Group (TAG) was formed to provide input to the TSI Project team regarding policy, outreach, data, and challenges that communities face.
 The goals of the advisory group are as follows:

 - Use technical and local knowledge to provide policy guidance and recommendations that should be developed or updated to the project team.